Leicester City F.C.: League history

-Since their election to the Football League in 1894, Leicester have spent much of their history within the top two tiers of English football.
-Leicester have played outside the top two tiers only once in their history to date; during the 2008–09 season they played in League One, the third tier of English football, after relegation from the Championship the season prior.
-However, they made a swift return to the second tier, as they were promoted as champions in the 2008–09 season.
-The club have never played lower than England's third tier.
+Since their election to the Football League in 1894, Leicester City have spent all but one season within the top two tiers of English football.
+The club's longest stint at the top level to date came between 1957 and 1969.
+During these 12 years, the club reached three FA Cup finals, participated in European football for the first time, and recorded their 3rd highest ever league finish.
+During the 2008–09 season, Leicester played in League One, the third tier of English football, for the first time following the club's relegation from the Championship.
+However, the club made an instant return to the second tier and were promoted as 2008–09 League One champions.